christopheradams/christopheradams.io/_drafts/the-whites-of-aarons-eyes.md

     House](https://gazelliarthouse.com/artists/harold-cohen/overview/), which
     represents Harold Cohen's estate, has an excellent presentation of the artist's work from different stages of his career.

+[^mccorduck]: McCorduck, Pamela (1990). *AARON's Code: Meta-Art, Artificial
+    Intelligence, and the Work of Harold Cohen.* pp. 23, 120.

 [^cohen1994]: Cohen, Harold (1994). *[The Further Exploits of Aaron,
     Painter](https://aaronshome.com/aaron/publications/furtherexploits.pdf)*.